-After we pull out of the parking lot, I feel my heart fold over on itself, becoming an achy weight in my chest, like a lump of bread lodged in a mourner’s throat.
+We pull away from the parking lot, and my heart folds over on itself–an abandoned weight in my chest–like a lump of bread lodged in a mourner’s throat.

 (I didn’t.
 I don’t.)

-Even so, I won’t hold my husband’s hand or even look at him for the part he played in crafting this heartache, namely, lending his sperm, 22 years earlier.
+Even so, I can’t hold my husband’s hand or look at him in the eyes for the part he played in crafting this heartache, namely, lending his sperm, 22 years earlier.

-A sibling, conceived 5 years after the first, sits in the back seat, doing his homework, and I’m thankful he’s still with us, I really am, but it’s only a matter of time, so I can’t be too attached.
+A sibling, conceived 5 years after the first, sits in the back seat, with his homework, and I’m thankful he’s still there, I really am, but it’s only a matter of time, so I can’t be too attached.

 Basically, I’m fucked.